Sujit-O/pykg2vec/README.md

 The documentation is [here](https://pykg2vec.readthedocs.io/).

 ## Usage Examples
-With pykg2vec, For usage examples, you can
+With pykg2vec, you can
-1. Running a single algorithm with various models and datasets (customized dataset also supported).
+1. Run a single algorithm with various models and datasets (customized dataset also supported).
 2. Tune a single algorithm.
 3. Perform Inference Tasks (more advanced).